xopxe/ahsm/README.md

 local hsm = ahsm.init( cs )
 ```

-###Integrate with your application

-To use a state machin in an application you must know how to feed events, and how to step the machine.
+To use a state machine in an application you must feed it events, and let it advance .

 Events can be pushed calling `hsm.send_event`.
 For example, you can do: